peter-bertok/modernization/README.md

 - [ ] Add a "health monitor" endpoint such as "/healthz".
 This is used by App Service and other load balancers to identify healthy instances.
   - [ ] For ASP.NET Core apps [there is a standard methodology](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-8.0).
-  - [ ] For .NET Framework 4.8 apps a good approach is to add a new [IHttpHandler] bound to the same path.
+  - [ ] For .NET Framework 4.x apps a good approach is to add a new [IHttpHandler](https://learn.microsoft.com/en-us/dotnet/api/system.web.ihttphandler?view=netframework-4.8.1) bound to the same path.
   - [ ] Ideally, filter this path such that it only responds on the "local network" and does not respond to requests from the Internet.
-- [ ] Where possible, change connection strings service client code to using Azure managed identities.
-This eliminate the use of passwords or the requirement for key rotation.
+- [ ] Where possible, configure service clients to use Azure managed identities for authentication.
+This eliminates the use of passwords or the requirement for key rotation.
+This will likely require the use of an updated client library, such as the latest [Microsoft.Data.SqlClient](https://learn.microsoft.com/en-us/sql/connect/ado-net/introduction-microsoft-data-sqlclient-namespace).
 - [ ] Alternatively, move secrets into Azure Key Vault or DevOps "secret" parameters.
 For local development, use "User Secrets" files.
 There is a right-click wizard for this setup in Visual Studio.
 - [ ] Avoid catching and ignoring exceptions.
 E.g.: empty ```catch {}``` blocks are generally a problem and should be removed in almost all cases.
       - Not allowing exceptions to bubble up to the ASP.NET request pipeline will *falsely* report HTTP 200/OK to upstream systems such as App Service, Application Insights, and reverse proxies such as Azure Front Door.